SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_570IPG-X19-10G.md

 # Evertz 570IPG-X19-10G

-This driver is used to monitor and control the Evertz 570IPG-X19-10G card, which is a video gateway.
+This connector is used to monitor and control the Evertz 570IPG-X19-10G card, which is a video gateway.

 An SNMP connection is used in order to successfully retrieve and configure the device's information.
 There are also different possibilities available for alarm monitoring and trending.

-This driver is a standalone driver, **not** an exported driver for the **Evertz 7x00 General Platform** driver.
+This connector is a standalone connector, **not** an exported connector for the **Evertz 7x00 General Platform** connector.

 ## About